 Some of the most effective studying strategies to count on when getting ready are:

 - Employ active learning: An approach that involves thinking, analyzing, and being logical or even critical when going over educational material.
-Acquire study skills and even life skills based on your learning outcomes, dedicate plenty of time to structuring your material and revise lectures to extract the most important information.

 - Employ the SQ3R method: The abbreviation stands for survey, question, read, recite, review.